mishudark/s3-parallel-put/README.md

 s3-parallel-put speeds the uploading of many small files to Amazon AWS S3 by executing multiple PUTs in parallel.
-It does not check for prior existence of the file on S3 and therefore is only suitable as a initial data upload tool.
+It does not check for prior existence of the file on S3 and therefore is only suitable as an initial data upload tool.

 Dependencies